 - 1. Admission to the D.Min. program requires the completion of the M.Div. degree or its educational equivalent.
 Ministerial experience is not considered the equivalent of, or a substitute for, the M.Div. degree. - 2.
-A minimum graduate school grade point average of 3.25 on a 4.00 scale. - 3.
-A minimum of three years experience in ministry subsequent to the applicant's first graduate theological degree. - 4.
-D.Min. applicants for whom English is a second language will submit an official TOEFL (Test of English as a Foreign Language) with a minimum composite score of 95 iBT and a minimum score of 20 on each of the four sections of the test.
+A minimum graduate school grade point average of 3.25 on a 4.00 scale preferred. - 3.
+A minimum of three years experience in ministry subsequent to the applicant's completion of an M.Div. degree or its educational equivalent. - 4.
+D.Min. applicants for whom English is a second language will submit official TOEFL scores with a minimum composite score of 95 iBT and a minimum score of 20 on each of the four sections of the test.
 (Applicants to the D.Min. in Practical Theology in the Korean Context are not required to submit a TOEFL score.)